Is the Office Printer Dead Yet?

 These days multifunction printers have many advanced features that enhance their functionality.

-Modern printers now have the ability to scan print documents and convert them into digital files for automatic online storage and easy retrieval by utilising the power of cloud computing.
+Modern office printers now have the ability to scan print documents and convert them into digital files for automatic online storage and easy retrieval by utilising the power of cloud computing.

 This technology has improved significantly since it was first introduced and has become both more advanced and affordable.